© 2021, Christian Cassidy. Updated 2026.

 the building is currently only two storeys tall, it was not the fire of

 1906 that brought the upper floors down.
-The photo above from around 1912, (note the Confederation Life Building under
+The photo above is circa 1912 (note the Confederation Life Building under

 expanded it to include luggage repairs and small farm supplies.